The Vertical Logic of Hamiltonian Methods (Part 1): Third Example: Dirac's Equation

-Dirac, for instance, emphasized repeatedly that the Poisson brackets of Hamiltonian mechanics are to be regarded ``in analogy'' to Heisenberg's equation of motion (Eq.~\ref{eq_Heisenberg}) and there is little doubt that he would have preferred to have more in hand than a mere analogy.
-Here is (a piece of) what Dirac wrote about Hamiltonian methods~\cite{Dirac1963}: \begin{quotation} Hamilton made a further development of dynamical theory.
+If it is not immediately obvious, that Eq.~\ref{eq_Heisenberg} is literally Heisenberg's equation of motion, then likely because the quantum ``look and feel'' requires the use of the unit imaginary and of Planck's constant $\hbar$.
+If we restrict our considerations to non-singular systems, then those eigenvalues of ${\bf F}$, that represent stable oscillation, are purely imaginary~\cite{MHO}.
+Furthermore they have the unit of a frequency.
+Hence, the ``classical operator'' (i.e. the matrix) ${\bf H}$ has imaginary eigenvalues, representing the frequencies of oscillation, and hence those of the operator $i\,{\bf H}$ are real.
+When multiplied by $\hbar$, the real eigenvalues have the unit of energy \begeq {\bf H}=\mp i\,\hbar\,{\bf F}\,, \endeq so that one obtains: \begeq {\bf\dot S}=\pm i/\hbar\,({\bf H}\,{\bf S}-{\bf S}\,{\bf H})\,. \endeq This testifies that much of the differences between equations appearing in QM and those of classical Hamiltonian mechanics are due to the specific notation used in the former, which has been established in the course of the development, i.e. by convention.
+But a successful description of nature does not depend on notational conventions and no system of equation becomes ``quantum'' just because we use the unit imaginary explicitely instead of implicitely.
+But while Bohr's complementarity and Heisenberg's uncertainty are supposed to characterize the apparent fundamental difference between classical and quantum notions, Dirac aimed for the opposite and usually emphasized the analogy between Poission brackets and commutators~\cite{Dirac1963}: \begin{quotation} Hamilton made a further development of dynamical theory.
 He set up a formalism which describes, not an individual solution of the equations of motion, but a whole set of solutions together. [...]
 At the time when Hamilton set up his theory there was no physical reason why one should be interested in a family of solutions rather than an individual Solution.
 The latter seemed quite adequate for a description of Nature.
 Hamilton must have been inspired to know that his work was important.
 He showed that there was an analogy between his dynamical theory and geometrical opties, (namely that optics in which one neglects effects arising from the finite wave-length of light.)
 But this analogy appeared at that time to be just a mathematical curiosity without physical significance.
 It needed a hundred years of progress in physics to show up the value of Hamilton's work.
 Both of Hamilton's developments of dynamical theory are of the greatest importance for quantum mechanics and are thus needed for a description of Nature on the atomic scale. [...]
 The concept of the P. b.
-[Poisson bracket] is the all-important link in the passage from classical to quantum mechanics, and this concept enters into classical mechanics only with Hamilton's form of the theory. \end{quotation} However Eq.~\ref{eq_Heisenberg} is a direct and {\it literal} consequence of Hamiltonian methods provided the Hamiltonian concerns ensembles of partial waves that inhabit an abstract phase space as suggested by the dispersion relation (Eq.~\ref{eq_dispersion}).
-Apparently it needs another century to understand that there is more than an ``analogy'', more than a ``mathematical curiosity without physical significance''.
+[Poisson bracket] is the all-important link in the passage from classical to quantum mechanics, and this concept enters into classical mechanics only with Hamilton's form of the theory. \end{quotation} However Eq.~\ref{eq_Heisenberg2} is a direct and {\it literal} consequence of Hamiltonian methods.
+Provided the Hamiltonian concerns ensembles of partial waves that inhabit an abstract phase space as suggested by the dispersion relation (Eq.~\ref{eq_dispersion}), then one has Dirac's wave equation in momentum representation.
+Apparently it needs another century to admit that this is more than an ``analogy'', more than a ``mathematical curiosity without physical significance''.